 What else?

-You can create web applications that complement your website.
+You can also create web applications that complement your website.
 Using Velo APIs, you can design your app’s structure and features.
 In Velo, if you turn on the “Dev” mode, you can get inside your app’s code and modify it as you want.

 2. Using the Wix ADI